7 Most Common Money Problems

 Credit cards can be a useful tool for disciplined consumers who are trying to build good credit.
 And there are several perks to paying with a card instead of cash, including convenience, purchase protections, and rewards programs.

 But many Americans aren’t able to pay off their account balance every month.
-According to U.S. Census Bureau and Federal Reserve Bank of New York data, the average household carries a whopping $7,951 in credit card debt.
+According to Transunion, the average household carried $6,580 in credit card debt at the end of 2024.[2]

 Thanks to high interest rates, items you charge on a credit card and don’t pay off right away end up costing quite a bit more.
-As of spring of 2023, the average credit card rate topped 20%.
+As of March 2025, the average annual percentage rate (APR) for credit cards was 28.70%.[3]

 The interest you’re charged on a credit card also compounds, which means interest is calculated not only on the principal amount owed but also the accumulated interest from previous pay periods.

-While this kind of compounding is a positive thing for compound-interest savings accounts, it can be a real issue with your plastic.
+While this kind of compounding is a positive thing for a high-yield savings account, it can be a real issue with your plastic.
 It means a credit card balance can grow exponentially, even if you pay the minimum every month.
 Add in late charges and the possibility that the interest rate could be increased on an overdue account, and it’s easy to see how consumers get into trouble.

 2. A Low Credit Score